Automatkarbin 24: Design

-The weapon and its variants are lightweight, gas-operated firearms chambered in 5.56×45mm NATO calibre, featuring magazine-fed systems that utilise short-stroke pistons and closed rotating bolts.
-They have a select-fire mechanism with semi-automatic and fully automatic modes, operated by a two-stage trigger requiring 2.5–3.5 kg of pressure to fire.
+The Ak 24 and its variants are lightweight, gas-operated firearms chambered in 5.56×45mm NATO calibre, featuring magazine-fed systems that utilise short-stroke pistons and closed rotating bolts.

+The Ak 24 have a select-fire mechanism with semi-automatic and fully automatic modes, operated by a two-stage trigger requiring 2.5–3.5 kg of pressure to fire.

 The firearm's variants differ in length.
 The Automatkarbin 24A features a short 292 mm barrel designed for officers, while the Automatkarbin 24B has a longer 368 mm barrel intended for general use by other service members.